The Andrews Pages, Genealogy and Local History : Site Map |

 - Picture Gallery : Yorkshire - West Riding : Tong - St. James' Parish

 Church.
 There is archaeological evidence that a church was built here before the Norman Conquest.
-Two images.
+Inside the church are box

 - Picture Gallery : Yorkshire - West Riding : Tong - Houses at Holme, 1910